Riemann surfaces of second kind and effective finiteness theorems: ( )-bundles over Riemann surfaces

 {\bf Proof of Corollary \ref{cor1a}.} We will prove that on a punctured Riemann surface there are no non-constant reducible holomorphic mappings to the twice punctured complex plane and that any homotopy class of mappings from a punctured Riemann surface to the twice punctured complex plane contains at most one holomorphic mapping.
 This implies the corollary.

 Recall that a holomorphic mapping $f$ from any punctured Riemann surface $X$ to the twice punctured complex plane extends by Picard's Theorem to a meromorphic function $f^c$ on the closed Riemann surface $X^c$.
 Suppose now that $X$ is a punctured Riemann surface and that the mapping $f:X \to \mathbb{C}\setminus \{-1,1\}$ is reducible, i.e. it is homotopic to a mapping into a punctured disc contained in $\mathbb{C}\setminus \{-1,1\}$.
 Perhaps after composing $f$ with a M\"obius transformation we may suppose that this puncture equals $-1$.
 Then the meromorphic extension $f^c$ omits the value $1$.
-Indeed, if $f^c$ was equal to $1$ at some puncture of $X$, then $f$ would map a loop on $X$ with non-zero winding number around the puncture to a loop in $\mathbb{C}\setminus \{-1,1\}$ with non-zero winding number around $1$ , which contradicts the fact that $f$ is homotopic to a mapping onto a disc punctured at $-1$ and contained in $\mathbb{C}\setminus \{-1,1\}$.
+Indeed, if $f^c$ was equal to $1$ at some puncture of $X$, then $f$ would map the boundary of a sufficiently small disc on $X^c$ that contains the puncture to a loop in $\mathbb{C}\setminus \{-1,1\}$ with non-zero winding number around $1$ , which contradicts the fact that $f$ is homotopic to a mapping into a disc punctured at $-1$ and contained in $\mathbb{C}\setminus \{-1,1\}$.
 Hence, $f^c$ is a meromorphic function on a compact Riemann surface that omits a value, and, hence $f$ is constant.
 Hence, on a punctured Riemann surface there are no non-constant reducible holomorphic mappings to $\mathbb{C}\setminus \{-1,1\}$.